Differentiable Weightless Controllers: Learning Logic Circuits for Continuous Control: Ablation Studies and Model Interpretability

-To explore this further, we investigate a significantly larger \acronym with $D_{\ell}=16,384$ LUTs per layer and inputs quantized to 255 levels (instead of 63).
-Due to the larger layer size, we do not train the second layer interconnect, but initialize it randomly and keep it fixed; the remaining training setup remains unchanged.
+To explore this further, we investigate a substantially larger \acronym with $D_{\ell}=16,384$ LUTs per layer and inputs quantized to 255 levels (instead of 63).
+Due to the increased layer width, making the interconnect between the two LUT layers learnable requires $16,384^2\times k = 1.6$B parameters (with $k=6$), which is prohibitively memory-intensive.
+We therefore, only for this size, initialize this interconnect randomly and keep it fixed during training.
 Results are depicted in Figure~\ref{fig:size ablation} (dashed light gray entry).
 With a median return value above $10.3k$, this setup now matches the returns of the quantized baseline (median return $10.4k$) and falls within the region of uncertainty of the floating-point policy (median return $11.5k$).
-Notably, even at the increased layer width, \acronyms requires only $32$k \emph{lookups} (and six popcounts, in the case of HalfCheetah)---substantially fewer than $70$k$+$ multiply-accumulate operations by the two baselines.
-We take this result as evidence that DWNs can scale to such tasks, if required.
+Notably, even at the increased layer width, \acronyms require only $32$k \emph{lookups} and several popcounts--- substantially fewer than the over $70$k multiply-accumulate operations of the two baselines.
+We take this result as evidence that DWNs can scale to such tasks.

-\myparagraph{LUT Size} Besides the number of LUTs, also the number of inputs per LUT, $k$, impacts the network capacity, as more inputs imply that layers are more densely connected, and that the LUTs themselves can express more complex relations.
-In Figure~\ref{fig:k ablation} in the appendix, we report average returns for all tasks with $k$ varied from \(\{2,3,4,5,6\}\) and constant layer width $D_{\ell}=1024$.
+\myparagraph{LUT Size.} Besides the number of LUTs, also the number of inputs per LUT, $k$, impacts the network capacity, as more inputs imply that layers are more densely connected, and that the LUTs themselves can express more complex relations.
+Figure~\ref{fig:k ablation} in the appendix reports average returns for all tasks with $k$ varied from \(\{2,3,4,5,6\}\) and constant layer width $D_{\ell}=1024$.
 In line with the previous experiments, we observe capacity effects limiting returns only for HalfCheetah, while the other returns remain largely unaffected.
 This suggests that in practice, the number of LUT inputs can be chosen based on what matches the available hardware.
-For FPGAs, built-in support for $k=6$ is common, whereas on custom ASICs, any $k$ larger than $2$ could be prohibitively expensive.
+For FPGAs, native support for $k=4$ or $k=6$ is common, whereas for custom ASICs, smaller values might be preferable~\cite{ahmed2000effect}.